EllaBrands/stanDev/Developer-Process.md

 The pre-push script will be run whenever you git push but _before_ anything is actually pushed.
 This gives the script the opportunity to check whether the remote repository is the origin (i.e., the `stan-dev/stan` repository on GitHub) and whether the branch is among those that you should not push to (i.e., `master` and `develop`).
 You can still push to a feature branch on the origin or push anything to a remote repository that is not the origin.

 ### 4. How to Contribute with a Clone of the Repository

 Using this method, we can share feature branches with ease for collaboration.
 It involves the following steps.

-First, clone the GitHub stan-dev/stan repository.
+*First*, clone the GitHub stan-dev/stan repository.

     > git clone https://github.com/stan-dev/stan.git
     > cd stan

-Second, create a branch on which to work.
+*Second*, create a branch on which to work.
 How this is done differs if you're developing a feature or a bug fix.

+The typical naming of a branch will call out the issue number from the issue tracker and include a short description, for example, ```feature/issue-12-sd-vectorize``` for a new feature specified in issue 12 that's about vectorizing the standard deviation function (this one's hypothetical).

 For a *new feature*, checkout develop and get up to date.